nzakas/understandinges6/manuscript/11-Promises.md

 In this example, the fulfillment handler for `p1` returns a value (`value + 1`).
 Since `value` is 42 (from the executor) then the fulfillment handler returns 43.
 That value is then passed to the fulfillment handler of the second promise that can output it to the console.

 The same thing is possible using the rejection handler.
-When a rejection handler is called, it has the option of return a value.
+When a rejection handler is called, it has the option of returning a value.
 That value is then used to fulfill the next promise in the chain.
 For example:

 ```js
 let p1 = new Promise(function(resolve, reject) {